smartdevicelink/rpc_spec/README.md

 ### AppServiceData
 Contains all the current data of the app service.
-The serviceType will link to which of the service data objects are included in this object. (eg if service type equals MEDIA, the mediaServiceData param should be included.
+The serviceType will link to which of the service data objects are included in this object (e.g. if the service type is MEDIA, the mediaServiceData param should be included).

 ##### Parameters